LazerLambda/Promptzl/README.md

 pytorch-based, zero-shot classifiers based on the 🤗-transformers library.

    - 💪 Zero-shot classification
-   - 🤖 [Causal](https://huggingface.co/models?pipeline_tag=text-generation) and [masked](https://huggingface.co/models?pipeline_tag=fill-mask) LMs from the Hugging Face Hub are available
+   - 🤖 [Causal](https://huggingface.co/models?pipeline_tag=text-generation) and [masked](https://huggingface.co/models?pipeline_tag=fill-mask) LMs from the 🤗-hub are available
-   - ⚡ Fast and easy to use (just a few lines of code needed)
+   - ⚡ Fast and easy to use (just a few lines of code needed.
+Check the example below!)
    - 📦 Promptzl works with batches
    - 🔎 All models are transparent on your device
    - 📈 Properties of old-school classifiers included